RepoDynamics/PyPackIT/docs/website/source/intro/background/index.md

 who may not be familiar with the required files and their contents.
 While there are several tools available to automate this process, they often require additional configuration and customization to suit the specific needs of the project.
-Moreover, the process of setting up a project directory is only the first step;
-it is often followed by a series of additional steps, such as installing dependencies, configuring the development environment, and setting up a CI/CD pipeline, which can be equally challenging and time-consuming.

-Setting up a new Python project involves numerous steps, including repository creation, dependency management, and environment setup.
-Smaller teams often find this initial phase daunting, as it requires a broad understanding of the tools and practices involved.

 The popularity of Python has also led to the development of several package managers, such as [pip](https://pip.pypa.io/en/stable/), [conda](https://docs.conda.io/en/latest/),